aonemd/nin/README.md

 For Todoist integration, two environment variables must be set:
   - `NIN_INTEGRATION_CLIENT=todoist`
   - `NIN_INTEGRATION_CLIENT_TOKEN=token`.
 Token can be found in your [integration settings page](https://todoist.com/prefs/integrations)
+  - `NIN_INTEGRATION_TIMEOUT=interval_in_seconds`.
+A timeout interval for when the synchronization times out.
+Defaults to 60 seconds

 ## Development